-Wade (pictured with Dr. Bernhard Bach below) has won the Classified Employee of the Month for March 2014.
+Wade Cline has won the Classified Employee of the Month for March 2014.
 You are such a wonderful and crucial part of our department.
 You're awesome!

 The Department of Physics is offering this new elective course to both undergraduate and graduate students.
 The class is scheduled for MWF at 2:00-2:50pm in LP 110.
 Please see the flyer for more information.